Quality Control Annotations

 Hovering over an annotation pops up a tooltip showing information about when the annotation event occurred, the description of the event, and who added it.

 Define Types of Annotations

-section.
-Each type has a name, description, and color to use.
+Each type of annotation has a name, description, and color to use.
 There are three built-in categories which are shared by all Panorama folders on the server.
 You may change them or the colors they use, but be aware that other projects may be impacted by your changes.
 Annotation Types defined in the "Shared" project are available throughout the server.
 Types defined at the project level are available in all subfolders.